PyScreenReader/PyScreenReader/doc/source/reference/virtual_widgets/virtual_slider_widget.rst

    A widget representing a slider widget with numeric value and orientation.

-   Inherited from NumericValueWidget
+   Inherited from :class:`NumericValueWidget`

    .. method:: __init__() -> None

      Create a new VirtualSliderWidget instance.

    .. method:: get_orientation() -> Orientation

      Get the current orientation of the slider widget.

    :return: Orientation of the widget.

    .. method:: set_orientation(orientation) -> None

      Set the current orientation of the slider widget.

    :param orientation: Orientation of the widget.